Hello Everybody! :D

 I am thankful to everybody who came in life, my parents, my sister, my teachers, my friends, MRA team, and everybody else.
 What I am today is because of each one them.
 Their contribution in my life has been immense and I can never thank them enough.
 I would also like to thank my best friend for being there for me and supporting me through all phases of life.
 Another very important thing that MRA taught me was this, to cherish and value relations.
 I realized that one has to make time for their near and dear ones no matter how busy 1 is.

 The day our conference ended, I had stepped out of MRA with a lot of self realization and a determined mind that was convinced to not let the moral values I learnt as a kid die in this competitive world.
 I decided to change and also inspire many more to do the same.
-Today, very proudly I can say that I changed and the process is still on and I strongly believe that if I could do it, I’m sure all of you can too.
+Today, I can very proudly say that I changed and the process is still on and I strongly believe that if I could do it, I’m sure all of you can too.
 So, Cheers to a conscious guided healthy life!